Air-Factories-2-0/af2-design/Ethereum.md

 ## [What is a Smart Contract?](https://ethereum.org/en/developers/docs/smart-contracts/)

-> A "smart contract" is simply a program that runs on the Ethereum blockchain.
+> A "Smart Contract" is simply a program that runs on the Ethereum Blockchain.
 It's a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.

 ---

 ## [Air Factories 2.0 - Smart Contract](https://github.com/Air-Factories-2-0/af2-smart-contract)

-This section contain the description of the main functionality of the Air Factories 2.0 Smart Contract.
+This section contains the description of the main functionalities of the Air Factories 2.0 Smart Contract.

 <img title="" src="/IMG/ETHEREUM/1.jpg" alt="" data-align="center">